ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This approach avoids lengthy discussions about which DLT protocol to utilize for a BPI, simplifying the decision making process considerably if most common DLTs are incorporated.

-Note that irrespective of whether one is in a public or private DLT scenario, the settings of a protocol such as block time, consensus model, type of execution framework etc. needs to be agreed upon by operating entities in some fashion either informally such as in Ethereum or formally such as in the Trade Finance consortium Komgo.
+Note that irrespective of whether one is in a public or private DLT scenario, the protocol settings such as block time, consensus model, type of execution framework etc. needs to be agreed upon by operating entities in some fashion either informally such as in Ethereum or formally such as in the Trade Finance consortium Komgo.

-The agreement on the governance entity, its rules, and its method of achieving interval syn-chronization consensus, as well as the definition of acceptable governance structures and their rules is beyond the scope of this document.
+The agreement on the governance entity, its rules, and its method of achieving interval synchronization consensus, as well as the definition of acceptable governance structures and their rules is beyond the scope of this document.

 **[R31]**	The (commercial) counterparties MUST agree on the BPI.